Browsing Category

 It’s a well-written book with some interesting stories and good lessons, but I was hoping it would be more of a memoir and story of his life.

-If are a business leader, you will enjoy and benefit from this book.
+If you are a business leader, you will enjoy and benefit from this book.

 Rating 7/10

-If you want to read a good book about the ‘inner workings of Disney,’ then a phenomenal book I’d recommend is: Creating Magic by Lee Cockerell.
+Interested in learning about the ‘inner workings’ of Disney?
+I’d recommend a phenomenal book called: Creating Magic by Lee Cockerell.
 I LOVED this one and consider it a MUST read.
-In fact, I’m going to put it to my ‘read again’ pile.

 I’m not sure why it’s taken me so long to read this classic.
 I wish I would have read it as a teenager.
 It’s such an endearing story about four sisters, and I grew up with four sisters!